sampsyo/cs6120/content/blog/2019-12-18-dfg-cover/index.md

 For this project, we use LLVM to target the static DFG at the intermediate representation level of abstraction.
 LLVM translates the program source to [_static single assignment (SSA)_][ssa] form, where every variable name can only be assigned to once.
+Because
-Thus, each instruction represents one operation.
-Because LLVM's in-memory intermediate representation stores pointers to instructions' operands, we can build a program's static data flow graph by inserting edges to an instruction and from each of its operands.
+LLVM's in-memory intermediate representation stores pointers to instructions' operands, we can build a program's static data flow graph by inserting edges to an instruction and from each of its operands.
 We narrow the project's scope